PharmGKB/pgkb-project-template/README.md

 4. If this is a Java project that's going to use gradle, then also copy:
     * `build.gradle`
     * `pgkb-build.gradle`
+    * `travis.yml` as `.travis.yml` if you plan to use Travis CI

+Note that the Travis config will send Travis notifications to our Slack #dev channel.

 ## Gradle-based projects